hellosiyan/lime-export/readme.txt

 Lime Export allows you easily to export both WordPress core and non-standard tables.
 You are able to save the current database as snapshot, view, manage and download previous snapshots.
-Your data may contain sensitive information, that's why great attention is spent on securing
+Your data may contain sensitive information, that's why great attention is spent on securing it.

 == Installation ==